tianyi-xia1/data533_project/Function_Details.md

 ### classes.py

-- WordPair: class used to represent a pair of French and English words
+- WordPair: class used to represent pairs of French and English words
 - EasyWordPair, MediumWordPair, HardWordPair: subclasses of WordPair to represent difficulty levels of word pairs, inherits from WordPair

 ### initializer.py